José José: Alcoholism

 José said that he started drinking at the age of fifteen, when his father (an alcoholic) left home.
 As a result of his alcoholism, he developed a cocaine habit.

 He stated that his addiction was because he "was frail, weak, innocent, ignorant, weak-willed and did not know how to say no".
 In the early 1970s, after the success of "El Triste" and missing a collaboration with Frank Sinatra, he fell into depression and alcoholism, but with help of his friends and family he managed to stop drinking for a while.
 His ongoing battle against alcoholism continued during the 1970s and 1980s.
 He attended AA meetings and stopped drinking for periods of time, but fell steadily back into the addiction.
 After his divorce from Anel in 1991 he reached his lowest point, reportedly declaring that he wanted to die drinking.
 With the help of his friends, family and fellow artists, he decided to go to rehab.
 He went to the Hazelden clinic in Minnesota for rehab and remained a sober recovering alcoholic.

 Illness and death

 In March 2017, José José announced he had been diagnosed with pancreatic cancer.
-On 28 September 2019, although it was not entirely confirmed since an autopsy was not performed, José José presumably died of the disease at the Homestead hospital in Homestead, Florida at 12:17 p.m., at the age of 71.
+On 28 September 2019 at 12:17 p.m., José died in a hospital in Homestead, Florida at the age of 71.
+Although an autopsy was not performed, news outlets reported that he died of pancreatic cancer.

 His death shocked Mexico and within several hours became a national trending topic.
 A large number of personalities, artists, athletes and politicians mourned his death in social media.
-President of Mexico at that time Andrés Manuel López Obrador stated that "his voice moved a lot of people", highlighting his collaborations with composer Manuel Alejandro, also added that "the best homage is to keep remembering him and listening to his songs".
+President of Mexico Andrés Manuel López Obrador stated that "his voice moved a lot of people", highlighting his collaborations with composer Manuel Alejandro, also added that "the best homage is to keep remembering him and listening to his songs".